Lent: Origin

 Early Christianity records the tradition of fasting before Easter.
 For the meal of the day consumed after sunset (when the fast is broken), the Apostolic Constitutions permit the consumption of "bread, vegetables, salt and water, in Lent" with "flesh and wine being forbidden."
 The Canons of Hippolytus authorize only bread and salt to be consumed during Holy Week.
 The practice of fasting and abstaining from alcohol, meat and lacticinia during Lent thus became established in the Church.

 In AD 339, Athanasius of Alexandria wrote that the Lenten fast was a 40-day fast that "the entire world" observed.
-Saint Augustine of Hippo (AD 354–AD 430) wrote that: "Our fast at any other time is voluntary; but during Lent, we sin if we do not fast."
-Church Father John Chrysostom (A.D.
-347–407) stated that the early Christians did not consume meat for the whole duration of Lent.
+Saint Augustine of Hippo (AD 354–430) wrote that: "Our fast at any other time is voluntary; but during Lent, we sin if we do not fast."
+Church Father John Chrysostom (AD 347–407) stated that the early Christians did not consume meat for the whole duration of Lent.

 Three main prevailing theories exist on the finalization of Lent as a 40-day fast prior to the arrival of Easter Sunday: First, that it was created at the Council of Nicea in 325 and there is no earlier incarnation.
 Second, that it is based on an Egyptian Christian post-theophany fast.
 Third, a combination of origins syncretized around the Council of Nicea.
 There are early references to periods of fasting prior to baptism.
 For instance, the Didache, a 1st or 2nd-century Christian text, commends "the baptizer, the one to be baptized, and any others that are able" to fast to prepare for the sacrament.

 For centuries it has been common practice for baptisms to take place on Easter, and so such references were formerly taken to be references to a pre-Easter fast.
 Tertullian, in his 3rd-century work On Baptism, indicates that Easter was a "most solemn day for baptism."
 However, he is one of only a handful of writers in the ante-Nicene period who indicate this preference, and even he says that Easter was by no means the only favoured day for baptisms in his locale.

 Since the 20th century, scholars have acknowledged that Easter was not the standard day for baptisms in the early church, and references to pre-baptismal periods of fasting were not necessarily connected with Easter.
 There were shorter periods of fasting observed in the pre-Nicene church (Athanasius noted that the 4th-century Alexandrian church observed a period of fasting before Pascha [Easter]).
 However it is known that the 40-day period of fasting – the season later named Lent – before Eastertide was clarified at the Nicene Council.
-In 363-64 AD, the Council of Laodicea prescribed the Lenten fast as "of strict necessity".
+In 363–64 AD, the Council of Laodicea prescribed the Lenten fast as "of strict necessity".